5th August, 2020

 Asbestos is the biggest cause of work-related deaths in the UK.
-It has a serious effect on the lives of those working within the construction industry.
-Each week nearly 40 tradesmen on average die from what is known as the ‘hidden killer’.
+These deaths mostly occur in the construction industry.
+It has a serious impact, each week nearly 40 tradesmen on average die from what is known as the 'hidden killer'.
 In fact, in the UK, around 5,000 people die each year due to past asbestos exposure.
-Thousands more are diagnosed with fatal asbestos diseases.
+And thousands more are diagnosed with fatal asbestos diseases.

 Asbestos was used in UK construction from the early 1900s.
 It was used extensively in building materials in the 50s 60s 70s and 80s and wasn't banned in the UK until 1999.
-Any building built or refurbished within that period is likely to contain asbestos.
+Because asbestos was so popular, any building built or refurbished within that period is likely to contain asbestos.
 That is a lot of buildings.

 So which buildings contain asbestos, and where can you find it?
-It is difficult to tell from just looking at a material whether it contains asbestos, and most of the time, the asbestos-containing materials may be hidden beneath other materials.
+Well, it's difficult to tell from just looking at a material whether it contains asbestos, and most of the time, the asbestos-containing materials may be hidden beneath other materials.
+You can't identify which buildings contain asbestos, just from having a look around.

 That is why we need asbestos surveys.
 An asbestos survey is the only way to know for certain if you have asbestos.